 About 500m further, and there’s a junction, with the Bellamy Trail continuing to the right and the main trail – the Benowie Walking Track – continuing straight ahead.
 Crossing the bridge to the right and following the Bellamy Trail would take me to the old Thornleigh quarry, behind the Oakleigh Oval.
 The Zig Zag Creek that the track has been following is named after the Thornleigh Zig-Zag Railway, which hauled crushed sandstone from the quarry up a steep gradient to Thornleigh station.

-From here it’s a pleasant walk for the next four kilometres along the Benowie Track until it reaches the Fishponds; there are a few junctions with side-tracks, but the main track is always well-marked.
+The next section of the Thornleigh to Berowra is pleasant walk, as I continue for four kilometres along the Benowie Track to the Fishponds; there are a few junctions with side-tracks, but the main track is always well-marked.

-The Fishponds is a waterhole on Berowra Creek: the water gushes through very deep, weathered grooves in the sandstone.
+The Fishponds is a waterhole on Berowra Creek and one of the highlights of the Thornleigh to Berowra bushwalk: the water gushes through very deep, weathered grooves in the sandstone.
 Just before reaching Fishponds there’s a lookout over the creek and waterhole; the path then descends and crosses Berowra Creek at the Fishponds.
 There’s a large rock platform and it would be a nice spot for a break or lunch – but today’s there a large group of hikers here, so I continue after taking a few quick photos.
 (My official Great North Walk track notes describes the pools as being popular for swimming; however, there’s a sign warning that penalties of up $3,300 apply for swimming.
-Some deaths from jumping in the creek have meant swimming is discouraged.)
+Some deaths from jumping in the creek as well as pollution after rainfall have meant swimming is strongly discouraged.)

 From Fishponds, the official Great North Walk ascends to Manor Rd where it leaves the Berowra Valley Regional Park and skirts around the park along the road.
 Another management trail a little further north takes you back to the original Great North Walk route.
 This diversion is to avoid entering an exclusion zone for the Hornsby District Rifle Range – while the Great North Walk had previously traversed this “danger zone”, it was determined in the late 1990s that the risk was too great.
 It’s a shame – and in my opinion, disgraceful – that a section of one of the most popular walks in Sydney has been closed.